SurfingElectron/foundational-c-sharp/readme.md

 Using basic C# syntax, I created literal values of several different data types.
 I declared variables, and also set and retrieved values from those variables.
 I also initialized variables, and learned how to use the var keyword to implicitly type a variable by inferring the type from the initialization.

 ### Perform basic string formatting in C#
+My goal was to write code that formats strings with special characters, such as double quotes, new lines, tabs, and other white space, as well as unicode characters.
+I also combined strings using two different techniques.

+Using character escape sequences, I added special characters in my literal strings by either using special escaping sequences or using verbatim strings.
+I added Unicode characters from other language sets like Japanese Kanji and Russian Cyrillic in my literal strings.
+I used simple string concatenation with the + symbol, and upgraded to string interpolation for combining values into a string template.

+Without the ability to format my output, I would be severely restricted in what kinds of information I could present to the user.
+However, now I can provide my users with sophisticated instructions and feedback with a wide variety of formatting, symbols, and languages.

 ## Notes
 ### Floating-point, double, and decimal data type precision